ShaparakSalek/RAMP/documentation/use_cases/source/use_case1.rst

    :align: center
    :alt: EDX Key

 4. Navigate to the working directory *RAMP/examples/scripts*.
+If using a Linux terminal, this will involve the commands "cd" and "ls" to navigate directories.
+If using a Windows cmd terminal, this will instead involve "cd" and "dir".
+If using a Python Integrated Development Environment (IDE) such as Spyder or PyCharm, use the appropriate menu interface to define the current working directory.

 5. Edit the *inputs.json* or *inputs.yaml* file in order to modify various variables controlling the way the optimization script runs.